-Everybody knows that there is an inherent risk in every surgical procedure.
-Generally, these risks are explained thoroughly to all parties involved.
-Eva Sloan alleges that her mother, who was an unfortunate victim of broken medical trust, died during a 2003 procedure as a direct result of medical neglect.
-Eva is currently suing Synthes, a Johnson & Johnson company in the United States District Court alleging that both the company as well as the operating surgeon concealed the illegality, experimental nature and substantial risks of a combination of a Synthes bone cement and barium sulfate that were used during the surgery.
+The case of Lois Eskind is a bit different.
+Eva Sloan alleges that her mother, Lois, was an unfortunate victim of broken medical trust.
+Eva claims her mother was subjected to an illegal medical procedure.
+Lois died during a 2003 surgery as a direct result of medical neglect.
+Eva sued Synthes, a Johnson & Johnson company in the United States District Court.
+She alleged both the company as well as the surgeon hid the illegality of the procedure.
+They failed to inform of the risks of a combination bone cement and barium sulfate used.

 After receiving an injection of the unapproved bone cement suffered cardiac arrest.
 She died moments later.
 Lois became the first of three patients that would die from the use of the unapproved bone cements.
 Ryoichi Kikuchi and Barbara Marcelino were the second and third to die.
 These events happened between 2003 and 2004.

 The United States Department of Justice, Eastern Pennsylvania Division, released a statement.
 Executives from Norion and Synthes conspired to conduct illegal clinical trials.
 They had illegally tested two of their products in human patients.
 The company and its representatives had conducted more than one illegal medical procedure using their product.

 Eva Sloan was disappointed in the verdict against the executives.
 “One of the most offensive things was the little piddly sentence they got for this,” she said.
 Sloan also said they “could have gone to 7-Eleven and stolen a six-pack of beer and got more time.”